ScooloV/bbpedia/docs/death_zone/new_inducements.md

 * The player may attempt to argue with Ranulf!
 Ranulf

 will settle the argument with his axe.
-An Armour roll is made against the player, applying a +2 modifierr to the result:
+An Armour roll is made against the player, applying a +2 modifier to the result:

 -   If the roll is higher than the Armour Value of the